Welcome to Rumney Primary Care Centre

 Rumney Primary Care Centre – Coronavirus FAQ'S

-Due to the coronavirus pandemic, we have decided to suspend virtually all routine services.
+Due to the coronavirus pandemic, we have decided to screen all patients who access the Surgery.
 This is to reduce the risk to patients & staff.

 Please note the main doors to the surgery are closed for the foreseeable future to reduce the risk of the virus being brought into the surgery.